An Introduction to String Diagrams for Computer Scientists: Semantics

 can be represented by any of the following diagrams, which are all semantically equal (\emph{i.e.}, represent the same matrix):

-The dotted boxes in the diagram on the left represent the columns of the corresponding matrix.
-As we will see, we can then quotient the diagrammatic syntax by an equational theory that makes these three equal.
-In fact, we can define an equational theory $E$ such that the diagrams modulo $\eqE{E}$ form a SMC isomorphic to $\Mat{\Field}$.
-Such a theory is called \emph{complete}.
-We will come back to completeness of equational theories in Section~\ref{sec:soundness-completeness} and give a complete theory for matrices in Example~\ref{ex:bimonoid+scalars}.
+The dotted boxes in the diagram on the top left represent the columns of the corresponding matrix.

+Amazingly, we can then quotient the diagrammatic syntax by an equational theory that makes these three equal.
+More generally, we can give an axiomatisation of $(\Mat{\Field},\oplus)$.
+The equational theory is very similar to that of relations with the disjoint union.
+It has all axioms of~\eqref{eq:axioms-idpt-bimonoid} \emph{except} the last one, namely $ \InputIfFileExists{bcomult-wmult.tikz}{}{ } = \idx{}$ (which encodes $x+x=x$, a specific feature of the Boolean semiring).
+Furthermore, we need axioms that encode the additive and multiplicative structure of $\Field$, namely:

+Finally, we need to make sure that the scalars can be copied and deleted and that scalar multiplication distributes over addition; we can obtain these from the usual $\mathsf{dup}$-$\mathsf{del}$ and $\mathsf{codup}$-$\mathsf{codel}$ for scalars:

+Taken with the axioms of~\eqref{eq:axioms-idpt-bimonoid} \emph{minus} the last one, the axioms listed in~\eqref{eq:scalar-semiring-axioms}-\eqref{eq:scalar-copy-del} give a complete theory for matrices over $\Field$: diagrams modulo these equations are equal if and only if they denote the same matrix.

-Finally, everything we have claimed in this example, would have worked as well with an arbitrary semiring $\Rig$, instead of a field: we would just need to consider matrices with coefficients in $\Rig$ and have diagrams $\scalar{a}$ for all $a\in\Rig$. \end{example}
+Note that everything we have claimed in this example would have worked as well with an arbitrary semiring $\Rig$, instead of a field: we would just need to consider matrices with coefficients in $\Rig$ and have generating operations $\scalar{a}$ for all $a\in\Rig$.
+From this general result, combined with the equivalence between spans and matrices with coefficients in $\N$, we can derive the following corollary: the free biproduct category over a single generating object (and no morphism) is an axiomatisation of the SMC $(\Span{\fSet},+)$ (Example~\ref{ex:spans+}). \end{example}

 \begin{example}[Linear relations, $\times$] In the last two examples, we have considered linear \emph{maps} with different monoidal products.
 It is possible to extend the notion of linearity to \emph{relations}: given two vector spaces $X$ and $Y$, a linear relation $X\to Y$ is a linear subspace of $X\oplus Y$, \emph{i.e.} a subset of the direct sum that is closed under linear combinations.
 The composition (as relations) of two linear relations is still a linear relation (exercise), and the identity relation is linear.
 Therefore, linear relations can be organised into a category.
 We call $\LinRel$, the category whose objects are natural numbers and morphisms $m\to n$ are linear relation $\Field^m\to \Field^n$.
-With the Cartesian product, $\LinRel$ become a SMC, with unit and symmetry the same as those of $\Mat{\Field}$ (\emph{cf.} previous example).
+With the direct sum, $\LinRel$ become a SMC, with unit and symmetry the same as those of $\Mat{\Field}$ (\emph{cf.} previous example).